Everything you need to know about challenging a will in NSW

 3. Who pays the fees if I challenge a will?

 In most circumstances determining who pays the costs will depend on the result of the will challenge.
 A successful party may be entitled to an ‘order for costs’, which means the losing party might be ordered to pay the winning party for all reasonable costs they incurred.
 However, these costs ordered might not always cover the full legal costs incurred.
-In the majority of instances costs come from within the Estate’s assets.
+In the majority of instances costs come from within the estate’s assets.

 To get a better indication of the fees involved, who is required to pay them and how they are paid, we recommend you call a member of our Will Dispute Team or send us a message using the form on the bottom of this page.